 Springvale Golf Course

 Springvale Golf Course is open for golf.
 Hours are sunrise to sunset, weather permitting.
 The golf course is operating under state-mandated precautions to ensure the safety of golfers and staff.
 Golfers are required to practice social distancing and congregating before or after rounds is not permitted.
+Masks are MANDATORY when golfers interact with staff or other golfers – during check in, grabbing a cart, riding with another person from another household, in the restrooms or under the pavilion – everyone is required to wear a mask.
+Golfers that can maintain 6 feet of distance from any person from another household while on the golf course are permitted to remove masks.
 Credit card payments are requested.
 Check in and payment are at the outdoor pavilion.
 Limited concessions are available including sausages, hot dogs, drinks and prepackaged snacks.

 In addition to the strain on our healthcare system, the COVID-19 pandemic has significantly impacted many small businesses.
 Learn about some of the local, state and federal resources for relief here.